 MEG conserves greater than 99.5% of produced and processed methane.
-MEG's Christina Lake facility is a gas conserving facility whereby flaring and venting is virtually eliminated in normal operating conditions.
-MEG's methane emissions intensity is less than 1% of the estimated global average.
+MEG's Christina Lake facility is a gas conserving facility whereby flaring and venting is virtually eliminated in normal operating conditions.3

 MEG's bitumen GHG intensity includes the associated emissions intensity reduction benefits of cogeneration.
-In 2021, MEG's bitumen intensity increased slightly from the year prior due to increased production from new well pads and the increased electricity demand from additional steam generation.
-The application of eMSAGP and cogeneration have enabled MEG to maintain a bitumen GHG intensity of close to 20% below the in situ industry average.
+In 2022, MEG's bitumen intensity decreased from 2021 due to enhanced well designs, optimized inter-well spacing, a focus on short cycle, high return redevelopment projects and steam allocation techniques.
+The application of eMSAGP and cogeneration have enabled MEG to maintain a bitumen GHG intensity of more than 15% below the in situ industry average.

-&lt;sup>2 Schneising, O. et al (2020) - Remote sensing of methane leakage from natural gas and petroleum systems revisited.
+3 Schneising, O. et al (2020) - Remote sensing of methane leakage from natural gas and petroleum systems revisited.
 Atmospheric Chemistry and Physics.